Teaching Retreats

 At Exam Shakeup, faculty will bring an exam they choose to work on and revise and fine tune the exam based on guided activities, peer feedback sessions, and dedicated time to think in a community of colleagues.

-The objectives of the 2023 CETAL Teaching Retreat, focused on assignment design, are for participants to
+The objectives of the 2024 CETAL Teaching Retreat, focused on exam design, are for participants to

 Format and Agenda